swinterbourne/riboviz-work/open-science-projects.md

 We had the freedom to join a supportive lab where we were encouraged to take our projects in any direction of interest, while still being guided towards contributing useful material to the wider community.
 The open science nature of the project allowed for wider collaboration with other members of the lab and cooperating with research groups across the world.
-It provided potential for learning a variety skills as we were free to aid in different sub-projects, in addition to our own, without concerns about confidentiality.
+It provided potential for learning a variety of skills as we were free to aid in different sub-projects, in addition to our own, without concerns about confidentiality.

 Completing an open science project was a very exciting experience, though rather intimidating as we were contributing to a larger project rather than completing an isolated experiment or literature review.
 The idea that everything we did could be seen by others, and had the potential to help or hinder them, fuelled this feeling of intimidation.